William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 All copyrighted work is used with the permission of the copyright holder.

-I am a firm believer in giving credit where credit is due and I have attributed the work of others alongside their photographs as well as here on this Acknowledgements page.
-If I have inadvertently omitted anyone's name here or elsewhere, or made any other errors, I will gladly make amends if contacted via Feedback.
+I am a firm believer in giving credit where it is due and I have attributed the work of others alongside their photographs as well as on this Acknowledgements page.

 Acknowledgements (in no particular order, though generally chronological)

-Acknowledgements to contributors to flickr Some images in this document are taken from Flickr, a website which enables users to upload their photographs and make them available across the internet.
-Photographs on the site are the copyright of the original photographer and their precise licence terms are detailed.
+Acknowledgements to Flickr contributors Some images in this document are taken from Flickr.
+Photographs on that site are the copyright of the original photographer and their licence terms are detailed there.
 Some copyright holders maintain 'All Rights Reserved'; others retain either no rights or some rights and allow their photographs to be copied and distributed under a Creative Commons Licence.
 Most of the images used in this document are reproduced under that licence.
 Attribution is given in the text alongside each image used.
 For further information consult the Flickr website.

-I have used publicly available images by the following photographers to whom thanks for making their work publicly available under a Creative Commons Licence.
-To find more work of these photographers run a Search on flickr looking for People.
+I have used publicly available images on Flickr by the following photographers to whom thanks for making their work available under a Creative Commons Licence:

 Pete Ashton - see Brandwood, mikeyashworth - Bournville, John Wesley Barker Cannon Hill, BMAG Birmingham Museums & Art Gallery Weoley Castle, Jon Bounds/ bounder - Pebble Mill, Elliott Brown Acocks Green Hockley Kings Heath, Steve Cadman - Lower Eastside, Jim Champion/ treehouse1977 - Buckland End, Fiona Cullinan/ Katchoo - Stirchley, David Davies Warley Woods, Tim Ellis - The Irish Quarter, Martin Hartland - Bloomsbury, John Haslam / foxypar4 - Queslett, Ron Hollins/ ronholpic - Lickey, Xavier de Jaureguiberry - Birmingham City Centre, Joe/ Cmdr Gravy - Kings Heath Lickey, Simon Li/ Manic Street Preacher - Sutton Woods, Martin McDonald - Hill, eddiemcfish - Birmingham, Keith Marshall/ kcm76 - Yew Tree, Lee Jordan - Queslett, Pete Lewis - Harborne, orangejon - The Chinese Quarter, Pikesville - Edgbaston, pindec - Aston New Town, James Thornett/ thornj - Bournbrook, Stuart Williams/ skw - Flaxley, that_james - Crane Moor, Dr Craig/ Craig Munro - Wythall, Tony Hisgett/ ahisgett - Tyseley, Ted & Jen/ Spiller - Chamberlain Gardens Row Heath Trittiford Wake Green Warstock Wythall Yardley Wood, Damian Rafferty - Tenchley.

-Some of the images come from the National Archives collection on Flickr are are available for reuse under the Open Government licence , very similar to a Creative Commons licence allowing reuse for non-commercial purposes as long as the source is acknowledged.
-Such images have been attributed alongside the image on this website.
+Some images from Flickr come from the National Archives collection and are available for reuse under the Open Government licence, similar to a Creative Commons licence allowing reuse for non-commercial purposes as long as the source is acknowledged.
+Such images are attributed alongside the image on this website.

-The images used from flickr with All Rights Reserved are used with the explicit permission of the copyright holder and this is specified alongside the image.
+The images used from Flickr with All Rights Reserved are used with the permission of the copyright holder and this is specified alongside the image.
 Permission for reuse should be sought from the copyright holder.
-To find more work of these photographers run a Search on flickr looking for People.

 Aileen & Fearghal for permission to use their All Rights Reserved photograph of Harborne Hall - see Harborne.